 Driver Related Accidents

 To better understand the top causes of car accidents, we can first break the causes down into two different categories.
 The first category we’ll focus on is driver-related accidents.
 These accidents are specifically due to the fault of the driver of the vehicle.

 When it comes to car crashes caused by distracted driving, the margin of error is very high.
 Distracted driving can come in many forms and varies on person to person basis.

 One of the most common types of distracted driving is texting or cellphone usage while driving.
-In the United States, distracted driving killed over 2,000 people during 2018 alone.
+In the United States, distracted driving killed over 2,000 people in 2018 alone.
 While distracted driving is common for all age groups.
 It is a major leading cause of car crashes for younger generations.